-- In the fuel type composition in FY 2017, electricity (67.7%) and city gas (30.5%) combined accounted for 98% of the entire commercial sector. - Since FY 2000, the share of fuel oil has been decreasing, indicating progress in the conversion from fuel oils to electricity and city gas.
+- In the fuel type composition in FY 2019, electricity (67.6%) and city gas (30.7%) combined accounted for 98.3% of the entire commercial sector. - Since FY2000, the composition ratio of fuel oil has been shrinking, reflecting the reality that the shift from fuel oil to electricity and city gas has been progressing.